7 Helpful Tips For Dealing With Moody Children

 3. Encourage Positive Behavior:

 It is important that both of you, mother and father, sit together to come up with methods of expression for your child.
-You can bring to his attention that instead of sulking, they can communicate the problem with their parents.
+You can bring the attention of your sulking child towards communicating the problem with their parents.
 Explaining issues will also sharpen their communication skills.

 Let them know clearly that you or your partner will not respond to their negative behavior.